qibebt-bioinfo/RamEx/README.md

 ### Contact
-Please post any questions, feedback, comments or suggestions on the [GitHub Discussion board](https://github.com/qibebt-bioinfo) (alternatively can create a GitHub issue) or email SCC.
+Any questions, feedback, comments or suggestions, please create a GitHub issue or contact  [us](zymcongcong@163.com).